-How to Make Mushroom and Pea Risotto
+How to Make Vegetarian Risotto

 Like any good risotto, mushroom pea risotto starts with diced yellow onion sauteeing in olive oil (you could use butter, too!).

-Next up: the add arborio rice (pictures 1 and 2).
-It is mixed in with the mushrooms and onion until coated.
-This allows it to get a bit toasty and ready to start soaking up the…
+Next up: add arborio rice (pictures 1 and 2).
+Stir it until it’s combined with the mushrooms and onion, and until it’s completely coated.
+This step allows the rice to get a bit toasty and ready to start soaking up the…WINE!

+Once the rice is al dente, stir in the pats of butter and parmesan cheese (picture 6).
 While risotto is naturally creamy on its own, this pair delivers the ultimate creamy, rich texture that all risottos should have (IMO).

 Risotto can be a meal on its own, as it often is in my house.
-Serve it with a nice side salad for some extra greens and balance and away you go.
+Serve it with a nice green side salad for some extra greens and balance and away you go.

 Looking for more risotto recipes?
-Try these!Print
+Try these!

 - 4-6 cups vegetable broth

-- 3 TBSP olive oil
+- 3 Tablespoon olive oil